YusufKaramuk1/Enterprise-Endpoint-Adversary-Simulation/phase1-initial-access/README.md

 ## 📣 Responsible Disclosure

-All findings, observations, and boundary assessments — including privilege exposure, service posture, and potential insider risk implications — were formally reported to my mentor and supervising security personnel at **TARGET-CORP**.
+All findings, observations, and boundary assessments — including privilege exposure, service posture, and potential insider risk implications — were formally reported to supervising security personnel and my assigned mentor.

 The objective of this engagement was not exploitation, but validation of defensive depth and identification of structural risk areas.

-No unauthorized actions were performed.
+**No unauthorized actions were performed.**
-No data exfiltration occurred.
+**No data exfiltration occurred.**
-No persistence mechanisms were deployed.
+**No persistence mechanisms were deployed.**

 This work strictly adhered to internship authorization boundaries and ethical cybersecurity research principles.